kristian234/Movieasy/README.md

 - MediatR
 - FluentValidation
 - xUnit
-- Redis (soon, in the next 2-3 days)
+- Redis (for caching)
+- Yup
+- React Hook Form

 ### Movieasy as is, is dependent on the following services:
 - [Cloudinary](https://cloudinary.com/)